Skip to main content

 Camping

-The Headquarters campground near Hayden, CO has 49 campsites; 35 are electric sites.
+The Headquarters campground near Hayden, CO has 50 campsites; 35 are electric sites, 14 tent-only sites, and 1 tipi site.
 At this campground there are coin-operated showers and laundry facilities.

 There are four primitive campground locations with river access along the 134-mile segment of the Yampa river from Hayden to the Dinosaur National Monument: Duffy, Juniper, Maybell Bridge, and Cross Mountain Canyon.
 There are no showers available at these sites.
 A daily pass or an annual state park pass is required at all campgrounds.